Ken Henry (public servant): Stimulus package

 Henry provided advice to the Rudd Government that without the continuation of the stimulus package, 100,000 jobs would be lost, and GDP would reduce by 1.5 percent.
 No modeling was made public to support either of these contentions.
-After the release of advice, Shadow Treasurer and Minister in the former Howard Government, Joe Hockey, commented that he had never seen a piece of Treasury advice so clearly designed to be released to the media.
+After the release of advice, Shadow Treasurer and Minister in the former Howard government, Joe Hockey, commented that he had never seen a piece of Treasury advice so clearly designed to be released to the media.

 Further, graphs were subsequently printed in the budget papers purporting to show that there was a statistically significant correlation with the size of G20 member countries' stimulus packages and their respective economic performances, however the data had been cherry picked and only 11 G20 economies had been included in the analysis.
 When all G20 economies were analyzed, no correlation existed.
 Treasury later withdrew the graph.
 IMF research showed statistically significant links between the form of stimulus, and the success or otherwise of various countries through the recession.

 Notwithstanding this criticism, a raft of economic advice and analysis has subsequently supported Australia's actions.
 The OECD's 2009 employment outlook said that while "generally have not had a strong effect in cushioning the initial decline in employment caused by the crisis...Australia is a notable exception."
 Australia's unemployment figures remain about 3% lower than the OECD average, and it also avoided recession throughout the GFC.

 Henry's advice throughout the GFC has been characterised as "within the mainstream of economic orthodoxy".
 As of December 2009, Australia's unemployment rate is thought to have peaked at 5.8 percent after several months of job growth.
 This is much lower than previous Treasury estimates of up to 8.5 percent.

 Henry Tax Review

 The Australian Government released the contents of the Henry Tax Review on 2 May 2010.
 The review proposed changes to superannuation, a resource rent tax on the mining sector and tax reform for small businesses.
 The Resource Super Profits Tax (RSPT) proposed by Henry proposed to tax the super profits of mining companies.

 Following criticisms of the measures proposed in the Henry Tax Review, Henry said:

 Whenever an idea is ventured publicly by a person, whether that person is a policy advisor or whether it's a government minister, there's at least a handful of academics who will contest it.
 I've seen it on both sides of politics - this is not a partisan comment at all - but for governments, government ministers who are seeking to get ideas legislated - it is unbelievably frustrating, incredibly frustrating.
 But I think there are occasions on which economists might, at least for a period, put down their weapons and join a consensus.

-Henry was criticized for wanting to avoid debate of his ideas.
+Henry was criticised for wanting to avoid debate of his ideas.